Output-sensitive Information flow analysis: Application to low-level code

 \item Function $PtsTo: (\cB \times \mathbb{N}) \times (R\cup M) \rightarrow 2^M$ returns the set of (addresses of) memory blocks pointed to by a given register or memory block at a given control point.
 For example, $bl \in PtsTo(b,n)(r)$ means that at control point $(b,n)$, register $r$ may contain the address of block $bl\in M$. \end{enumerate}

 We now define a type system (Figures~\ref{fig:llvm-op} to \ref{fig:llvm-jump}) that allows to express the output-sensitive constant-time property for LLVM-IR -like programs.
 The main difference with respect to the rules given at the source level (Figures~\ref{fig:T1} and \ref{fig:T14}) is that the control-flow is explicitly given by the CFG, and not by the language syntax.
 For a LLVM-like program, an environment $\Gamma : R \cup M \mapsto \cL$, associates security types to registers and memory blocks.
+We will use the notation \mbox{$\vdash_\alpha (b,n) : \Gamma \Rightarrow \Gamma'$} inspired from the one used by~\cite{bar2014}.
+The intuitive meaning of this judgement is the following: if $I$ is the instruction of control point $(b,n)$ and $\tau_0$ is the join of all the types of the branching conditions dominating the current basic block $b$ then $\vdash_\alpha (b,n) : \Gamma \Rightarrow \Gamma'$ is equivalent to the notation \nntype{\tau_0}{\trH{\Gamma}{I}{\Gamma'}} used in section~\ref{sec-typing-rules}, that is, it transforms the previous environment $\Gamma$ into the new environment $\Gamma'$.

 \paragraph{\bf Assignment from an operation $Op$ (Figure~\ref{fig:llvm-op}).} In rules Op1 and Op2, the new type $\tau$ of the assigned register $r$ is the join of the type of operands $\overrightarrow{v}$ and the type of all the branching conditions dominating the current basic block ($\tau_0$).
 Note that since branching registers $r$ are assigned only once in LLVM there is no need to update their dependencies from output variables (using the $\lhd_\alpha$ operator), $\Gamma(r)$ being never changed once $r$ has been assigned.